Sometime around Christmas, we were invited to an event with costumes required. We had some alternatives, but finally, we chose the ladybug costume.

 - black jersey fabric for the leggings and the t-shirt.

 This is optional.
 The pattern for the leggings and long sleeve t-shirt is not included in this PDF.
 When cutting something new for my daughter I usually use something that fits her well and I make a pattern out of it.
-You can do the same or use a pattern.
+Learn how to do it yourself or use a pattern.

 - textile glue.